hpc-dr/day1hpc.github.io/content/english/post/optimize-protein-folding-costs-with-openfold-on-aws-batch.md

 In this post, we describe how to orchestrate protein folding jobs on AWS Batch.
 We also compare the performance of OpenFold and AlphaFold on a set of public targets.
 Finally, we will discuss how to optimize your protein folding costs.

-<a href="https://aws.amazon.com/blogs/hpc/optimize-protein-folding-costs-with-openfold-on-aws-batch/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/optimize-protein-folding-costs-with-openfold-on-aws-batch/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>